 Move Your Roth IRA Directly Into Vanguard After A Few Years

 The other fees to consider are closing or transfer fees.
-One issue with starting with one brokerage account and then moving to another account is that you’ll often get charged fees to transfer your funds to another brokerage.
-That makes picking the right brokerage sort of important.
+One issue with opening a brokerage account and then moving to another account is that you’ll often get charged fees to transfer your funds to another brokerage.
+That makes picking the right brokerage fairly important.

 Robo-advisors, on the other hand, seem to be different.
 When I was looking to move my Roth IRA out of Betterment, I did a little research to see if I’d have to pay any fees to do so and was pleasantly surprised to see that there were absolutely no fees to move my money over to another company (see the below excerpt from Betterment’s FAQ):